sageserpent-open/NTestCaseBuilder/README.markdown

 3. Allow local caps on the strengh for subtrees within the tree of factories.
 This is because we may know that some test variables will have largely independent behaviour, so we can trade off a lower strength of combination for just these variables against having a higher overall strength of combination.

-4. Allow increases on the strength of combination of test variables taken from arbitrary positions from the overall tree (this is in contrast to #3, which sets its caps on all test variables within the same subtree).

-5. Integrate with Pex - smooth the path for importing Pex-generated test cases as test-levels for higher-level tests, also for integrating with Pex's notion of a parameterised test.
+4. Integrate with Pex - smooth the path for importing Pex-generated test cases as test-levels for higher-level tests, also for integrating with Pex's notion of a parameterised test.

-6. Add support for automated permuting of 'operation'-style test cases.
+5. Add support for automated permuting of 'operation'-style test cases.
 Also take into account a variable number of operations.

 6. Carry on with the Scala port of this code at *sageserpent-open/fsharp-to-scala-port-case-study*. **Maybe...**